-Sr. Angela Bontempo served as the administrator of Health Services at Covenant House in New York City from July through December of 1993.
-She was president and chief executive officer of Sisters of Charity Hospital, Buffalo, New York, from January 1987 to October 1992.
-Sr. Bontempo is a director of M&T Bank.
-She is a director of the New York State Public Health Council and chair of the New York State Board of Examiners of Nursing Home Administrators.
-Sr. Bontempo is also a member of the Daughters of Charity National Health System, Inc. Committee on Human Resources and the American College of Health Care Executives.
+Ms. Bontempo is senior vice president and executive director of the Roswell Park Cancer Institute.
+She served as the administrator of health services at Covenant House in New York City from July 1993 to January 1994, and from January 1987 to October 1992 was president and chief executive officer of the Sisters of Charity Hospital, Buffalo, New York.
+Ms. Bontempo is a director of M&T Bank and a member of its Examining Committee, and a member of the Examining Committee of M&T Bank, N.A.
+She is also a member of the Healthcare Careers Centers of Western New York, Inc. and the American College of Health Care Executives.